buggedcom/phpvideotoolkit-v2/README.md

 ###Extracting a Segment of an Audio or Video file

-The code below extracts a portion of the video at the from 2 minutes 22 seconds to 3 minutes. *Note the different settings for constructing a timecode.*
+The code below extracts a portion of the video at the from 2 minutes 22 seconds to 3 minutes (ie 180 seconds). *Note the different settings for constructing a timecode.* The timecode object can accept different formats to create a timecode from.

 ```php
 namespace PHPVideoToolkit;